 If you want to reach the Southern Caribbean, you will likely have a more extended cruise from Miami with a couple more days at sea.
 You’ll need this due to the distance and time the cruise ship takes to reach the southern islands such as Aruba, Bonaire, and Curaçao.

 Whether you’re looking for an adventurous vacation for your first cruise or want to kick back and relax with your loved one, Alaska has something for everyone.
-All the major cruise lines offer fantastic cruises in this region, including Royal Caribbean, Celebrity Cruises, Norwegian Cruise Line, and Holland America, which have super itineraries.
+All the major cruise lines offer fantastic cruises in this region, including Royal Caribbean, Celebrity Cruises, Norwegian Cruise Line, and Princess Cruises, which have super itineraries.

 Experience breathtaking, pristine scenery, thrilling excursions, and plenty of relaxation all at the same time.
 With so much to offer, Alaska is an excellent destination for first-timers.
 One of the reasons it’s so popular is because there are tried and tested excursions that allow you to experience the best of what Alaska has to offer.
 Imagine whale watching, glacier tours, dog sledding, and much more.